-On August 28, 2024, the State Water Board issued and delivered to Sonoma Water a notice of the temporary urgency change petitions pursuant to Water Code section 1438, subdivision (a).
+On April 21, 2025, the State Water Board issued and delivered to Sonoma Water a notice of the TUCPs pursuant to Water Code section 1438, subdivision (a).
 Pursuant to Water Code section 1438, subdivision (b)(1), Sonoma Water is required to publish the notice in a newspaper having a general circulation, and that is published within the counties where the points of diversion lie within 20 days from the date of issuance of the notice by the State Water Board.
-Sonoma Water published the notice in Ukiah Daily Journal and The Press Democrat on September 1, 2024.
-In addition, the State Water Board posted the notice of the temporary urgency change petitions on its website and distributed the notice through its electronic notification system.
+Sonoma Water published the notice in Ukiah Daily Journal and The Press Democrat on April 27, 2025.
+In addition, the State Water Board posted the notice of the TUCPs on its website and distributed the notice through its electronic notification system.

-Any interested person may file an objection to a temporary urgency change.
+Any interested person may file an objection to a TUCP.
 (Wat.
 Code, § 1438, subd. (d).)
 The State Water Board must promptly consider the objection and may hold a hearing on any objection.
 (Id., § 1438, subd. (e).)
 The State Water Board exercises continuing supervision over temporary urgency change orders and may modify or revoke temporary urgency change orders at any time.
-(Id, §§ 1439, 1440.)
+(Id., §§ 1439, 1440.)
 Temporary urgency change orders automatically expire 180 days after issuance, unless they are revoked, an earlier expiration date is specified, or they are renewed.
 (Id., §§ 1440, 1441.)